TheLokj/WizardEye/README.md

 To handle the trade-off between sensitivity and specificity, you can specify a stringency value during filtering.
 This criterion is defined as described below.

-For a position $P$ in the target, there are exactly `-k`/`-s` different possible k-mers that overlap that position perfectly.
-After mapping, among the `n` k-mers overlapping the position (maximum `-k`/`-s` if no mismatches are allowed, otherwise more), `u` is computed as the number of these k-mers that are unique in the target.
-The position is then highlighted as ambiguous if `u`/(`-k`/`-s`) >= `-rc`, i.e., if the proportion of unique k-mers overlapping the position compared with the total number of possible k-mers overlapping the position is higher than the stringency.
+For a position $P$ in the target, there are exactly `-k`/`-w` different possible k-mers that overlap that position perfectly.
+After mapping, among the `n` k-mers overlapping the position (maximum `-k`/`-w` if no mismatches are allowed, otherwise more), `u` is computed as the number of these k-mers that are unique in the target.
+The position is then highlighted as ambiguous if `u`/(`-k`/`-w`) >= `-rc`, i.e., if the proportion of unique k-mers overlapping the position compared with the total number of possible k-mers overlapping the position is higher than the stringency.

 For example, in a situation with one mismatch allowed, with `-k=40` and `-rc=0.25`, if a position is overlapped by 10 exact k-mers and 10 k-mers with one mismatch, the position is retained only if 10 of these k-mers are unique, regardless of exactness.
 In a similar case with `-rc=0.50`, the region is highlighted only if all 20 k-mers map uniquely there.

 ```
-wizardeye filter -i alignment.bam -r hg19 --exclude-tracks myotis_alcathoe,ursus_arctos -s 0.25 -d /path/to/database
+wizardeye filter -i alignment.bam -r hg19 --exclude-tracks myotis_alcathoe,ursus_arctos -r 0.25 -d /path/to/database
 ```

 Note that the ratio is not weighted by depth.
 In another case with a repetitive region, where a position is overlapped by 3000 k-mers, the ratio is still the same: if 40 of these are unique, the position is highlighted.